 IMAD/OMAD numbers are used to trace the wire transfer.
 These are input and output messages.
-It is a unique number given to each Fedwire payment when using a federal reserve bank service and can be used to investigate and trace wire transfer.
+It is a unique number given to each Fedwire payment when using a federal reserve bank service and can be used to investigate and trace wire transfers.

 These are required from your bank in the event that we have to reach out to the funding provider.
-These numbers are a combination of date, source identifies ( alpha-numeric) and sequential numbers in particular format.
+These numbers are a combination of date, source identifies ( alpha-numeric) and sequential numbers in a particular format.
 If requested, your bank will be able to provide the information after the funds have been wired.

 Don’t confuse MT103 with the domestic payment because it doesn’t get routed through SWIFT since you will be using local payment rails and don’t need to worry about the MT103 requirement, however, the information you might have to provide for domestic FedWire can cross-path.

 If you’re looking to learn more about cross-border payment and would like to understand how Machnet can help you tap into cross-border payment, reach us through firstname.lastname@example.org.

 If you are super interested in the building with us, we are also hiring!